2020

 Rush Green Medical Centre

-Concerns summary The surgery failed to document critical patient calls and consultations.
+Concerns summary (AI summary) The surgery failed to document critical patient calls and consultations.
 A doctor prescribed medication for a high-risk patient outside policy, with no audit to identify similar systemic breaches in prescription safety.

 Richard King